redhat-manufacturing/device-edge-workshops/exercises/acp_existing_nextgen/rockwell-hmi-vm/1.4-adding-chart-to-argocd/README.md

 ## Step 1 - Understanding the Relationship between Helm Charts and ArgoCD
 In the previous exercises, we create helm charts that can be used to create resources on kubernetes clusters.

-To level up the experince, we're going to use ArgoCD to deliver that code to our cluster, and have it reconcile resources for us.
+To level up the experience, we're going to use ArgoCD to deliver that code to our cluster, and have it reconcile resources for us.

 Essentially, helm charts define **what** we want to deploy, and ArgoCD is **how** we deploy it.
 The two working together create a powerful flow for managing resources on clusters.